Tephaany/neuron_openweathermap/README.md

-# OpenWeatherMap API
+# intelora-OpenWeatherMap_API
+A Neuron that gives the weather for today and tomorrow, including other related data such as humidity, temperature, and etc. for a specific location

 ## Synopsis

-Give the today and tomorrow weather with the related data (humidity, temperature, etc ...) for a given location.
+Make Intelora give you either the weather today or tomorrow, with the related data (humidity, temperature, etc ...) for a given location.

 ## Installation
 ```